 Dr. Shira Chess is Associate Professor at the University of Georgia at Athens where she researches the gendered politics of video games, feminist media studies, and the politics of leisure.

-Interview with Robin Means Coleman, Ph.D. – Northwestern University
+Interview with Robin Means Coleman, Ph.D. – The University of Virginia

-Dr. Robin M. Coleman is Ida B.Wells and Ferdinand Barnett Professor of Communication Studies at Northwestern University.
+Dr. Robin M. Coleman is Professor of Media Studies and African and African American Studies at The University of Virginia.
 Explore Dr. Coleman’s scholarship on race and genre cinema, the reception practices of Black audiences, and her trailblazing work on the Black horror genre.

 Interview with Mia Consalvo, Ph.D. – Concordia University Montreal